magnuspalmblad/averageRegions/README.md

 ### 3.5 Aligning spectra

 To use a custom alignment algorithm optimized for high-resolution spectra before averaging spectra, check the "Align spectra" box.
+This function is yet to be fully implemented.

+### 3.6 Create union of regions

+To create a union of all regions and export the average spectrum for this union, check the "Make union of ROIs" box.
+This function is yet to be fully implemented.

 ## 4. Acknowledgements